International Conference on Thinking

 The natural environment is extremely important to us, for more than the instrumental reasons of resource extraction to meet the needs of our species.
 The natural environment has a psychological and spiritual, appeal.
 Here we are, just after dawn in the third millennium, and we need our natural environments more than ever.

-What will Australia’s population be, compared with the almost 20 million people we have now?
+What will Australia’s population be, compared with the over 25 million people we have now?
 Where will we go to satisfy our need for experiences in the natural environment?
-Melbourne now stretches from Sunbury, 35 km to the northwest to Frankston, 40 km to the south east, from Lilydale 35 km to the northeast to Werribee, 35 km to the south west.
+Melbourne now stretches from Sunbury, 35 km to the northwest to Pearcedale, over 40 km to the south east, from Doreen 35 km to the northeast to Werribee, 35 km to the south west.
 There’s not much natural environment there.
-Yet we are relatively well off when it comes to access to the natura environment.
+Yet we are relatively well off when it comes to access to the natural environment.
 There have been just over 200 years of European colonisation, and our growth through this next millennium comes off a low base.
 Population densities in many parts of the world exert immense pressures on natural environments.
 If we wish to have natural environments for generations of humans to come, clearly citizens need to behave differently than they are doing now.

 It’s not as though environmental problems arise through ignorance.
-Political and opinion polling shows that concern for the environment is widespread, yet these problems, whether unsustainable timber-harvesting, land-clearing, loss of biodiversity, global warming, land salination, etc. etc. ad nauseum and almost infintum, increase.
+Political and opinion polling shows that concern for the environment is widespread, yet these problems, whether unsustainable timber-harvesting, land-clearing, loss of biodiversity, global warming, land salination, etc. etc. ad nauseum and almost ad infinitum, increase.

 Now look at the trends for large-scale environmental change.
 Globally, enhanced greenhouse gas emissions are having hardly-guessed-at consequences, Australia has a shocking record for recent mammal extinctions with some thirty species disappearing in the last 200 years.
 We have less than 1% of our original extensive grasslands in Victoria, and we could all probably cite some local environmental management issue that has stirred people where we live.
 We are degrading our environment as never before.